kouhuitong/kht-gitpractice/README.md

 - pull often
 - commit your changes before pulling.
 Any change to an uncommitted file would stop the pull update

+GitHub has a tutorial with great visuals, on creating repositories, using branches and collaborate with each other.

+Branches are very useful to easily switch back and forth between different versions.
+Each version can still evolve.